Global Minimization of Electronic Hamiltonian 1-Norm via Linear Programming in the Block Invariant Symmetry Shift (BLISS) Method: Estimating the spectral range with a truncated Lanczos method

 \section{Estimating the spectral range with a truncated Lanczos method}

 To estimate Hamiltonian spectral ranges within the entire Fock-space and those that are restricted to a particular electron-number-subspace we used the Lanczos algorithm \cite{lanczos1950iteration} with an additional truncation of vectors in the Krylov space.
-We use the second quantized Hamiltonians from Refs. \cite{reiherElucidatingReactionMechanisms2017} and \cite{liElectronicComplexityGroundstate2019} for FeMoco, and from Ref. \cite{bellonziFeasibilityAcceleratingHomogeneous2024} for the remaining catalysts.
 We work within the diagonalized one-electron operator $\hat{H}_{1e}$ orbital frame.
-This allows us to generate initial state as single Slater determinants $\ket{\psi_{\text{init}}}$ with $N_e$ occupied spin-orbitals corresponding to lowest (highest) orbital energies for obtaining the lowest (highest) eigen-states.
+This allows us to generate the initial state as a single Slater determinant $\ket{\psi_{\text{init}}}$ with $N_e$ occupied spin-orbitals corresponding to lowest (highest) orbital energies for obtaining the lowest (highest) eigen-states.
 To obtain the Fock-space spectral range, we repeat this procedure to all electron-number-subspaces.
 The difficulty with generating the Krylov space vectors is growing size of vectors after each application of $\hat{H}_e$.
 To reduce the computational cost, we simplify the state in the $k^{\text{th}}$ iteration by retaining only $5k$ Slater determinants with largest coefficients in absolute value.
 After this truncation, the state is orthogonalized with the previous states using the Gram-Schmidt procedure.
 The algorithm is terminated when the residual vector after the Gram-Schmidt procedure has a 2-norm lower than $10^{-5}$; otherwise the residual vector is normalized and the next iteration starts.
 At the end of the procedure, the Hamiltonian is diagonalized within the subspace spanned by Krylov space vectors to identify the extreme eigenvalue states.
 In spite of the truncation the approach is variational and thus gives a lower bound on the actual spectral range.